-Today, we want to take a moment to acknowledge one particular cephalopod who doesn’t always get the attention it deserves especially while you will have a meeting with him in Komodo!.
-This captivating, mix of pink, yellow, brown, and orange colors creature is hard to find, so many are unaware of how wonderful it truly is.
+Today, we want to shout out to a cephalopod that doesn’t always get the credit it deserves, especially while we’re meeting him in Komodo!
+The captivating creature has a mix of pink, yellow, brown, and orange colours.
+Many are unaware of how picturesque it is.

-It’s the Pfeffer’s flamboyant cuttlefish, Metasepia pfefferi that is one of the smallest cuttlefish growing up to 8cm in length and the prettiest of the species making it a favorite subject for scuba divers and underwater photographers.
+It’s Pfeffer’s flamboyant cuttlefish, Metasepia pfefferi is one of the smallest cuttlefish growing up to 8cm in length.
+It is the prettiest of the species making it a favourite subject for scuba divers and underwater photographers.

-Native to sandy habitats in the Indo-Pacific Ocean, flamboyant cuttlefish (Metasepia pfefferi) only reach 7cm in size.
+Native to sandy habitats in the Indo-Pacific Ocean, the flamboyant cuttlefish (Metasepia pfefferi) only reach 7 cm in size.

 Fact 1: They aren’t good swimmers!

-Like all cuttlefish have a ‘cuttlebone’ that they use for buoyancy.
+Like all cuttlefish, they have a ‘cuttlebone’ that they use for buoyancy.
 Unlike many of its relatives, the flamboyant cuttlefish prefers to “walk” along the seafloor rather than swim.
-It uses two arms and fins to make leg-like appendages quietly creep across the seafloor.
-This behavior, called ambling, is only seen in one other cephalopod—the paint pot cuttlefish.
-In Komodo, you will be able to see some dive sites with Dragon Dive Komodo.
+It uses two arms and fins to make leg-like appendages to creep across the seafloor.
+This behaviour, called ambling, is only seen in one other cephalopod—the paint pot cuttlefish.
+In Komodo, you can see some dive sites with Dragon Dive Komodo.

-Like other cuttlefish, the flamboyant use their ink to deceive predators.
-It will eject the ink into the water to form an ink cloud while it swims to safety.
-However, it’s a very small squirt!
+Like other cuttlefish, the flamboyant uses its ink to deceive predators.
+It will eject ink into the water to form an ink cloud while it swims to safety.
+However, it’s a tiny squirt!

 Fact 4: They die after copulating!

 Like other cephalopods, the flamboyant cuttlefish breeds once and then dies.
-The female lays her eggs one by one and attaches them to the roof of the cave and dies shortly after.
-The female will hide eggs in crevices or on ledges in coral, rock or wood, or even the odd coconut shell (seen on BBC video)!
+The female lays her eggs one by one and attaches them to the roof of the cave, and dies shortly after.
+The female will hide eggs in crevices or on ledges in coral, rock, or wood, or even the odd coconut shell (seen on a BBC video)!